Artisan Dental, a Certified B Corporation

 B Corp Deeper Dive

 Certified B Corporations are leading a global movement to redefine success in business.
 By voluntarily meeting higher standards of transparency, accountability, and performance.
 We hope that you are inspired, not just by our vision, but by the Certified B Corporation movement’s ability to translate ideas into action.

 B Lab is a nonprofit organization based in Pennsylvania that certifies B Corporations.
 The B stands for “benefit,” and refers to benefiting workers, the community and the environment.
 To qualify as a B Corp, a firm must have an explicit social or environmental mission, and a legally binding fiduciary responsibility to take into account the interests of workers, the community and the environment as well as its shareholders.
 A company must also amend its articles of incorporation.
-In addition, a B Corp must pay an annual fee based on revenues, biannually complete a B Impact Report (a lengthy questionnaire that measures social and environmental impact), meet B-Lab’s comprehensive social and environmental performance standards and make that B Impact Report public, in order to receive the certification from B Lab.
+In addition, a B Corp must pay an annual fee based on revenues, complete a B Impact Report every 3 years (a lengthy questionnaire that measures social and environmental impact), meet B-Lab’s comprehensive social and environmental performance standards and make that B Impact Report public, in order to receive the certification from B Lab.